 Transient synovitis is a temporary condition that is also called toxic synovitis.
 It causes hip pain and limping in young children.
 The disorder is more common in boys than girls.
 Generally one hip is affected, but the pain may start in one hip and then move over to the other one.
 The problem is thought to be caused by a viral infection that triggers inflammation of the synovium in the hip joint.
 The affected child usually has a mild fever.
 The virus may cause other symptoms, such as a cold or stomach flu.

-Transient synovitis is unpleasant for the child and can be worrying for the parents, but it isn't a serious condition.
-It's treated with anti-inflammatory drugs, pain medications and rest.
-It's generally gone in one or two weeks, although it can last for a month or more.
+Transient synovitis is unpleasant for the child and can be worrying for the parents, but in general it isn't a serious condition.
+It's often treated with anti-inflammatory drugs, pain medications, and rest.
+It's usually gone in one or two weeks, although it can last for a month or more.
 Some unlucky children have a tendency to develop transient synovitis whenever they have a cold or another viral infection.

-Transitory synovitis is a disease that almost always occurs in children up to ten years of age.
+Transitory synovitis is almost always restricted to children up to the age of ten.
 There have been a few reports of the disease appearing in adults, however.

 Transient Synovitis in the Hip